abizovnuralem/go2_omniverse/README.md

 **Track B — experimental, Jazzy-based (Ubuntu 24.04, Isaac Sim 5.0, IsaacLab 0.54.3)**

-A pip-into-venv setup that uses the ROS 2 Jazzy runtime **bundled inside** Isaac Sim's `isaacsim.ros2.bridge` extension, rather than a system `/opt/ros/jazzy` install.
+A pip-into-venv setup that uses the ROS 2 Jazzy runtime **bundled inside** Isaac Sim (resolved from the `isaacsim.ros2.core` extension on Isaac 5.x, or the older `isaacsim.ros2.bridge` as a fallback), rather than a system `/opt/ros/jazzy` install.
 See [`JAZZY.md`](./JAZZY.md) for the full rationale (including why system Jazzy's Python 3.12 is not compatible with Isaac Sim 5.0's Python 3.11), setup, and what is / is not validated.